 It’s Wednesday late afternoon.
 I’m aboard Delta flight 1833 from Cincinnati (actually, Northern Kentucky for what it’s worth) to Los Angeles.

 We had lunch at a restaurant that sits atop the old Riverfront Stadium where the Cincinnati Reds played ball when I was a kid and the site where Pete Rose broke the record for lifetime hits.
 I felt nostalgic.
 They have a marker where first base was and where Pete Rose hit his record-breaking 4,192nd hit.
-If I wasn’t on a flight I would post the pic I took but when I land I’ll put it on Instagram.

 I met with Dave Knox whom I had previously met when he worked at P&G in marketing.
 He is now involved with an acceleraotor called Brandery in Cincinnati who focuses on helping local startups get off the ground and figure out how to get access to the huge brand dollars unlocked by working with big ad agencies and with brands directly.